morea-framework/morea-framework.github.io/src/userguide.md

 So, even though each module (foo, bar, baz, qux) in the basic template system contains a file with the name module.md, the front matter in that file will be different in order to represent the unique structure of the four modules.

-Note that while you _can_ use the same name, you _don't have to_.
+Note that while you _can_ use the same file name, you _don't have to_.
 You could name the file containing the front matter for the Foo module "module-foo.md".
 You could even name it "outcome.md" (although that would be really confusing.)
 The point is:  Morea does not utilize file name information.